-When producer Kato Khandwala (Drowning Pool, Cavo) paired Taylor Momsen, the Gossip Girl actress and singer, with guitarist Ben Phillips that was the beginning of The Pretty Reckless.
+When producer Kato Khandwala paired Taylor Momsen, the Gossip Girl actress and singer, with guitarist Ben Phillips that was the beginning of The Pretty Reckless.

 There are some people who seem destined for a career in showbiz.
 Momsen, who had been singing and acting since childhood, was one of them.
 Later, she added modeling to her resume.
 Still, it was music that held the most appeal.

 Momsen and Phillips developed a songwriting collaboration that was at the core of The Pretty Reckless.
-That was fortunate since the group stumbled out of the gate.
-An early departure, backing singer Anna Mountain, left in '08.
-Then the following year, guitarist John Secolo, bassist Matt Chiarelli and drummer Nick Carbone, were gone.
-Their replacements were bassist Mark Damon and drummer Jamie Perkins.
-The quintet became a quartet.
+That was fortunate since the group stumbled out of the gate with a handful of band member departures resulting in the addition of bassist Mark Damon and drummer Jamie Perkins.

 A year later the “Hit Me Like A Man” EP dropped with three new songs (the title track, “Cold Blooded” and “Under The Water”) and live performances of two songs from “Light Me Up” (“Make We Wanna Die” and “Since Your Gone”).
 In addition, The Pretty Reckless opened for the likes of Marilyn Manson and Evanescence.
 Momsen stated she was a “big fan” of the latter.
 By the end of the year The Pretty Reckless achieved headliner status.

 The group’s “Kill Me” was heard at the end of the final episode of the series Gossip Girl.
 That seemed fitting.